Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/00_data/README.md

 cat clean_list | sed -E 's/(.*)_samples(.*)/\1 \1_samples\2/g' > substitute.list
 ```

-Make a metadata file for ciliates using the R script `metadata_ciliates.R`.
+Make a preliminary metadata file for ciliates using the R script `metadata_ciliates.R`.
+This file will be updated in the steps below to create the final metadata table for our ASVs.

-### Assign ASVs to environments
+### 1.4.
+Assign ASVs to environments

 We used the biome, feature_material, and raw_env information to assign ASVs to six different environments: (1) Marine pelagic, (2) Marine benthic, (3) Soil, (4) Freshwater, (5) Inland saline/hypersaline, and (6) animal-associated environment.
 This information is in the file [biomes_to_envs.txt](./eukbank/biomes_to_envs.txt).